AutodeskGames/stingray-docs/source/interactive_help/experimental_features/get_started_hololens.md

 # Get started on HoloLens

->**Note: The HoloLens platform is still in development and work on the deployment and editor workflows is ongoing.
-This page is subject to change.**
+>	**Note: You currently need access to the {{ProductName}} source code in order to work with the HoloLens platform, since we don't yet include engine binaries for UWP (Universal Windows Platform) in the standard {{ProductName}} installer.
+We're still working on the deployment and editor workflows, so the material on this page is subject to change.**

 ## Step 1.
 Building for HoloLens

-Building for UWP requires Visual Studio 2015 with the prerequisites listed on the ~{ Supported Platforms }~ page.
+Building the {{ProductName}} engine for UWP requires Visual Studio 2015 with the prerequisites listed on the ~{ Supported Platforms }~ page.

 >**Tip:** You can build the uwp32 engine for HoloLens with the console command `ruby make.rb -p hololens`.

+For more information, see the *readme.md* file at the root of the source code repository.

 ## Step 2.
 Deploying to HoloLens